glycoinfo/glic-old/software/index.md

 </table>

 <h3>2-2.
 GODESS</h3>
-NMR spectrum simulation service for carbohydrate-containing molecules (including polymers and glycoconjugates).
+<p>NMR spectrum simulation service for carbohydrate-containing molecules (including polymers and glycoconjugates).
 The output includes signal assignment tables, 1D and multiple 2D spectra.
 For every simulated chemical shift the predictor reports the expected error, trustworthiness metrics and databases references to data used in the simulation.
 The software uses empirical approach with own dedicated databases, statistical approach based on CSDB content, and hybrid approach.
 Supported nuclei are 13C and 1H.
 Solvent and temperature are taken into account.
 On the level of structures it supports most structural features of saccharides (several hundred residues, alditols, furanoses, amino acids, fatty acids, sphingoids; glycosidic, amide, or diester linkages).
-Average accuracy obtained on a large pool of structures was 0.86 ppm for &sup1;&sup3;C and 0.07ppm for &sup1;H.<br>
+Average accuracy obtained on a large pool of structures was 0.86 ppm for &sup1;&sup3;C and 0.07ppm for &sup1;H.</p>
 <table>
 <tr>
 <td><strong>Processed data</strong></td>